gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This kind of method is annotated with `@Rules`.
 The first parameter defines a `RuleSource` type to apply, and the second parameter defines the target element to apply the rules to.

+Two new annotations have been added:

+- `@RuleInput` can be attached to a property of a `RuleSource` to indicate that the property defines an input for all rules on the `RuleSource`.
+- `@RuleTarget` can be attached to a property of a `RuleSource` to indicate that the property defines the target for the `RuleSource`.

 ### Controlling test executing order in TestNG

 This version of Gradle adds support for TestNG preserveOrder and groupByInstances options to control test order execution.
 More information about these features can be found in the [userguide](userguide/java_plugin.html#test_execution_order).